A Trip to the Origin Place of Legends,

 Midway up the sacred mountain is the ancient Horaiji Temple, founded around 1,300 years ago by the legendary mountain monk Rishu.

-The grateful emperor constructed an elegant temple on the mountain where Rishu lived and named it Horaiji Temple, meaning “Temple of the Coming Phoenix.”
+The grateful emperor constructed an elegant temple on the mountain where Rishu lived and named it Horaiji Temple, meaning “Temple of the Arriving Phoenix.”

 Founded by Rishu and revered as a sacred mountain, Horaiji Temple is the head temple of the Gochi group, part of the Shingon sect of Buddhism with the statue of Yakushi Nyorai as the principal object of worship.